Freelancer Unpaid Invoice Horror Story

 “An easy way to keep a freelancer happy is to pay them as soon as possible,” wrote Krissy Howard in a recent post on our blog about the best ways publishers can stay in the good graces of their freelancing creatives.
 Sadly, as many freelancers can attest, the payment process is historically tedious.
 Delays in payment can last weeks or sometimes months.
-In some extreme scenarios, a freelancer is never paid at all.
+In some extreme scenarios, a freelancer is not getting paid at all.
 I’m bummed to report that I am one of those sad bunch who fall into the “never paid at all” bucket.

 In 2019, I took on my first freelancing project for an established magazine.
 My assignment was to interview a notable singer-songwriter for their upcoming print issue.
 It was my first time working with the publication, and I wanted to make a good impression, so I conducted the interview and turned around the final piece within a few days of assignment.
 The editor was very proactive in asking for banking information to set up direct deposit and make sure that I was paid swiftly.